guillermooo/dart-sublime-bundle/README.md

 Copy Dart.tmbundle to the sublime packages directory (on OSX:
 ~/Library/Application Support/Sublime Text 2/Packages).

-For the best Sublime experience, make sure the dart-sdk/bin directory is on your path.
-Also, add the "dartsdk_path" variable to your user settings:
+For the best Sublime experience, make sure the `dart-sdk/bin` directory is on your path.
+Also, add the `dartsdk_path` variable to your user settings:

     {
       "dartsdk_path" : "/Users/foo/dart-sdk"